aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/checksum-and-validation/always-showing-checksum/_index.md

 ---
-title: Always Showing Checksum in Java
+title: How to create barcode with checksum in Java
 linktitle: Always Showing Checksum
 second_title: Aspose.BarCode Java API
-description: Generate barcodes with Aspose.BarCode for Java effortlessly.
-Learn how to always display checksums for enhanced data integrity in this step-by-step guide.
+description: Learn how to create barcode with checksum using Aspose.BarCode for Java.
+This step‑by‑step guide shows you how to always display checksums for enhanced data integrity.
 weight: 10
 url: /java/checksum-and-validation/always-showing-checksum/
+date: 2025-12-18
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Always Showing Checksum in Java
+# How to create barcode with checksum in Java

 ## Introduction

-In the dynamic world of Java programming, creating and managing barcodes is a common yet critical task.
-Aspose.BarCode for Java comes to the rescue with its powerful features and intuitive functionalities.
-One particularly useful feature is the ability to always show the checksum in generated barcodes.
-This ensures data integrity and reliability.
-In this guide, we'll delve into the step-by-step process of implementing this functionality using Aspose.BarCode for Java.
+Creating a barcode with checksum is a best‑practice when you need reliable data validation in your Java applications.
+Aspose.BarCode for Java makes it straightforward to generate barcodes that **always show the checksum**, ensuring that any scanning device can verify the data integrity instantly.
+In this tutorial you’ll learn, step by step, how to configure the library so the checksum appears on every generated barcode.

+## Quick Answers
+- **What does “always show checksum” do?** It forces the barcode renderer to display the checksum character alongside the encoded data.
+- **Which barcode type supports this feature?** Most linear symbologies (e.g., CODE_128, CODE_39) support it; the example uses CODE_128.
+- **Do I need a license to use this?** A temporary or full license is required for production; a free trial is available.
+- **What are the prerequisites?** Java JDK, Aspose.BarCode for Java library, and a Java IDE.
+- **How long does implementation take?** Roughly 5‑10 minutes for a basic setup.

 ## Prerequisites